computationalmind/computationalmind/index.md

 [Schedule](#schedule) - [Speakers](#speakers) - [Organizers](#organizers)
 {: style="text-align: center;"}
-This **one-day online event** will bring together researchers with expertise in various areas such as complexity science, machine learning & artificial intelligence, information theory & data science, and computational/theoretical neuroscience & philosophy to explore different computational approaches in the study of the "mind" (in brains and/or machines):
+This **one-day online event** will bring together researchers with expertise in various areas such as complexity science, machine learning & artificial intelligence, information theory & data science, as well as computational/theoretical neuroscience & philosophy to explore different computational approaches in the study of the "mind" (in brains and/or machines):

 1. What are those approaches essentially about?
 2. What are major benefits & caveats?